dimitri-nicolo/calico/visibility/elastic/flow/tcpstats.md

 ### Big picture

-Configure {{site.prodname}} flow logs to collect TCP socket stats using eBPF TC programs
+Configure {{site.prodname}} to collect additional TCP socket statistics.
+While this feature is available in both iptables and eBPF dataplane modes, it uses eBPF to collect the statistics.
+Therefore it requires a recent Linux kernel (at least v5.3.0/v4.18.0-193 for RHEL).

 ### Value